hawkjo/champ/README.md

 `--fiducial-only` only align the channel with the fiducial markers.

 `-v -vv -vvv` set the verbosity level (-vvv is debug mode).

+#### Analyzing Results

+Analyses of sequence specificity are performed using the Jupyter notebooks provided in the `notebooks` directory.
+The intended workflow is to copy them from this repo into each new experiment directory, edit the few variables as needed at the top of each notebook, and run them.